-The Nomination Committee comprises a total of three members, being one executive Director and the Chairman of the Board, namely Ms. Yue'e ZHANG (chairman of the Committee), and two independent non-executive Directors, namely Mr. ZHANG Xingdong and Mr. WANG Xiaogang.
-Throughout the year ended December 31, 2020, the Company has met the code provision A.5.1 of the CG Code of having a majority of the Committee members being independent non-executive directors and having the Committee chaired by the chairman of the Board.
+The Nomination Committee currently comprises a total of three members, being one executive Director and the Chairman of the Board, namely Ms. Yue'e ZHANG (chairman of the Committee), and two independent non-executive Directors, namely Ms. WANG Fengli and Mr. WANG Xiaogang.
+Throughout the year ended December 31, 2021, the Company has met the code provision A.5.1 of the CG Code of having a majority of the Committee members being independent non-executive directors and having the Committee chaired by the chairman of the Board.